BRATTLEBORO -- Emergency responders and the police were busy all weekend after light rain and snow covered area roads with a dangerous coating of ice.

 Beth Gypson, 19, lost control of her Nissan Pathfinder while traveling north.
 The vehicle veered into the southbound lane and went into a ditch where it landed on its side.
 Gypson was wearing a seat belt, was not injured, but her car was totaled.

-The State Police reported similar conditions
+The State Police reported similar conditions and incidences across Vermont Saturday.

 In New Hampshire, a Warren, N.H. man died after losing control of his truck on Route 118 in Warren.
 Jason Chew, 38, was pronounced dead at the scene after his vehicle slid off the road.
 Chew was not wearing a seat belt